Silent Hunter II: Gameplay

-History
+Development

 Silent Hunter II was first announced in 1999, and originally developed by Aeon Electronic Entertainment, the developers of Silent Hunter, but they had to leave the project unfinished, and Ultimation Inc. finished it.
-In November 2001, it was released after three years of work.
+It was originally scheduled to be released in May 2001, but was released in November 2001 after three years of work.

 After release, instability with the multiplayer feature was found to be commonplace, yet Ubisoft never resolved this issue by releasing another official patch.
 While in 2002 Ubisoft had ended the official support, they authorized and enabled the game's community at Subsim.com to fix the game themselves by giving them the source code.
 The fan community raised over $7000 for an unofficial patch development project called Projekt Messerwetzer which ultimately fixed the issues.
 Since then, unofficial expansion packs like the World War II Pacific war theatre-based total conversation "Pacific Aces" were released by community.

 In June 2009, after many years of commercial non-availability, the game was re-released on the digital distributor gog.com.